dairejpwalsh/sentinel-tutorial/README.md

 3. Open a third window, named 'console', split it and open a redis-cli connection to the first sentinel, a console in the second pane.

+Note: The scripts assume a base-index of 1 in tmux.conf.
+If you use the default base 0 index of Tmux you'll want to decrement the window number in the scripts (ie. 1.2 -> 0.2).